Good and Bad Alcohols in Skin Care

 If you're using spray sunscreen, be aware of any wind and the wind direction.
 Apply sunscreen in a sheltered area before exposure to the sun.

-You should never spray sunscreen near your face or mouth to prevent inhalation.
+You should never spray sunscreen directly onto your face.
 Instead, spray sunscreen into your hands and rub onto your face.
 Don't forget sensitive spots like the top of your ears!

 Reapply Your Sunscreen Regularly